jbkordass/lightweight-pipeline/doc/quickstart.rst

     :code:`--ignore-questions`
         Ignore questions, i.e., always respond with the default answer to a question.

-    :code:`--list-derivatives` (with MNE-BIDS data)
-        List methods in steps that could be used to produce derivatives.

     :code:`--report` (with MNE-BIDS data)
         Generate a report of the pipeline's derivatives.